flipacholas/Architecture-of-consoles/articles/nintendo-64.Rmd.md

 The resulting frame must be sent to the **Video Encoder** to be displayed on-screen.
 This is taken care by **DMA** and the **Video Interface** component.

 The Video Interface (VI) acts as a bridge between the game's framebuffer and the television signal.
 It basically converts the rendered frame into a format the TV will understand, which tends to vary by region.
 For instance, the Video Interface can broadcast frames of 640x480 or 320x240 pixels to NTSC tellies; whereas PAL systems get 640x576 or 320x288 frames [@graphics-video_interface].
-To help with the translation, the VI provides anti-aliasing (in conjunction with the RDP), scaling, and many color correction modes.
+To help with the translation, the VI provides anti-aliasing (in conjunction with the RDP), scaling, and many colour correction modes.

-Other capabilities include up to **32-bit colour depth** (16.8 million colours), but it's worth mentioning that using the maximum capabilities can be resource-hungry, so programmers often opt for lower specifications to free up enough resources for other services.
+Other capabilities include supporting up to **32 bits of colour depth** (16.8 million colours), but it's worth mentioning that using the maximum settings can be resource-hungry, so programmers often opt for lower specifications to free up enough resources for other services.

 ### Quick demo